qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

    Creating a New GeoPackage layer dialog

 #.
 The first step is to indicate the database file location.
 This can be done
-   by pressing the :guilabel:`...` button at the right of the :guilabel:`Database` field and select an existing GeoPackage file or create a new one.
+   by pressing the :guilabel:`...` button to the right of the :guilabel:`Database` field and select an existing GeoPackage file or create a new one.
 QGIS will automatically add the right extension to the name you provide.
 #.
-Then, give a name for the new layer to store
+Give the new layer / table a name (:guilabel:`Table name`)
 #.
 Define the :guilabel:`Geometry type`.
 If not a geometryless layer, you
    can specify whether it should :guilabel:`Include Z dimension` and/or :guilabel:`Include M values`.